Get a quote

 This category encompasses destruction caused by hurricanes, tornadoes, hail, and the wind associated with thunderstorms, so it’s no wonder it comes in first for frequency.
 Think about it: when major wind events roll into town, they often do a lot of damage – enough that repairs are greater than an insurance deductible.

 But while wind and hail account for more than a third of all homeowners insurance claims, they’re actually not the most expensive.
-The average is only $12,913 per claim on average, making them third overall in terms of cost.
+The average is only $13,511 per claim, making them third most expensive for property claims and the fourth overall.

-While fire and lightning claims rank fourth for frequency and second for percent of losses incurred, they tend to be the most expensive claims.
+While fire and lightning claims rank fourth for frequency and third for percent of losses incurred, they tend to be the most expensive claims.
 The average price tag?
-A whopping $83,519.
+A whopping $83,991.

 The good news is that homeowners insurance was originally designed to protect against fires, so coverage for fire claims is typically easy to find.